From hash to daily runs

 The runs on the trails give Pilutaq peace of mind and energy for both music and family life.

 The plan is simple: at least 1.5 kilometers a day.
 Some weeks that means 12 kilometers in total, others he ends up running 60 kilometers.
 It depends on time, mood and terrain.
-Today he is on day 79 – and the race is already changing him.
+Today he is on day 79 – and the run is already changing him.

-Run as a new addiction
+Running as a new addiction

 Fans in new forum

-On own terms
+On your own terms

 Abonnementer